-- 1. Programme for the promotion of the Whole Institution Approach in at least 50% of the schools of each country based on three-year ESD school plans involving all classes and available means (e.g. including application of Non Conventional Water Resources, increasing the energy efficiency of schools through various means, waste management, school gardens, alternative transportation, health nutrition, promotion of dialogue, consensus and respect of different opinions, promoting action and change at school and in the community, active relationship with the school neighborhood and local society, participatory school governance, students' participation in decision formulation, parents' involvement in projects, projects/activities on SDGs making links of local relevance, projects with farmers, professionals, SCP initiatives, etc.) - 2.
+- 1. A Programme for the promotion of the Whole Institution Approach in at least 50% of the schools of each country based on three-year ESD school plans involving all classes and available means (e.g. including application of Non Conventional Water Resources, increasing the energy efficiency of schools through various means, waste management, school gardens, alternative transportation, health nutrition, promotion of dialogue, consensus and respect of different opinions, promoting action and change at school and in the community, active relationship with the school neighborhood and local society, participatory school governance, students' participation in decision making, parents' involvement in projects, projects/activities on SDGs making links of local relevance, projects with farmers, professionals, SCP initiatives, etc.) - 2.
 School Twinnings Programme for primary and secondary education levels between different countries of the region. - 3.
-Programme to mobilise youth activities including activities of youth associations and programmes supported by national and local authorities. - 4.
-Programme for supporting joint projects among Schools, Local Authorities, Private Sector and NGOs (CSOs) of the Mediterranean region (North South, South-South) on ESD. - 5.
-Programme for enhancing the linkage between outdoor education, ESD and specially designated areas (e.g. Biosphere Reserves, Protected Areas) with an emphasis on training activities and regional/sub-regional summer schools/universities, etc. - 6.
-"Peer-to-peer" Capacity Building Programme for school teachers and/or staff of Ministries of Education, etc. within e.g. an extended SWIM-Horizon2020 Support Mechanism. - 7.
-Programme on ESD inclusion in Higher Education, particularly at the post-graduate level. - 8.
-Programmes supporting Exchanges on ESD among Educational Institutions of the Mediterranean region (like the Erasmus+ for the EU). - 9.
-Programme on common e-learning courses on SD/ESD among Mediterranean Universities. - 10.
-Programme aiming at the promotion and adoption of ESD Charters by Higher Education Institutions based on the Whole Institution Approach (e.g. curricula reform including or reinforcing basic courses on SD in the Mediterranean). - 11.
-Post-graduate programmes among Mediterranean Universities for joint Master Degrees on ESD/SD issues. - 12.
-Programme on Research on ESD involving Higher Education and Research Institutes and Centres from the entire Euro-Mediterranean region. - 13.
-Programme for the enhancement of cooperation on ESD by strengthening and expanding the regional Networks working on ESD. - 14.
-Supporting Programmes for Regional cooperation on the adult education sector and lifelong learning. - 15.
-Creation of an Association of Mediterranean Training Centres with competences on ESD. - 16.
-Programme covering different aspects of ESD in view of the extreme importance of the refugee and migration crisis evolving in the Mediterranean addressing (a) refugees and migrants with emphasis on children, (b) the host communities, (c) vocational trainings. - 17.
-Capacity Building Programme for Media/Journalists dealing with awareness raising on ESD issues.
+Programme for supporting joint projects among Schools, Local Authorities, Private Sector and NGOs (CSOs) of the Mediterranean region (North South, South-South) on ESD.

+- 4. Programme for enhancing the linkage between outdoor education, ESD and specially designated areas (e.g. Biosphere Reserves, Protected Areas) with an emphasis on training activities and regional/sub-regional summer schools/universities, etc. - 5.
+"Peer-to-peer" Capacity Building Programme for school teachers and/or staff of Ministries of Education, etc. within e.g. an extended SWIM-Horizon2020 Support Mechanism. - 6.
+A Programme on ESD inclusion in Higher Education, particularly at the post-graduate level. - 7.
+Programmes supporting Exchanges on ESD among Educational Institutions of the Mediterranean region (like the Erasmus+ for the EU). - 8.
+A Programme on common e-learning courses on SD/ESD among Mediterranean Universities. - 9.
+A Programme aiming at the promotion and adoption of ESD Charters by Higher Education Institutions based on the Whole Institution Approach (e.g. curricula reform including or reinforcing basic courses on SD in the Mediterranean). - 10.
+Post-graduate programmes among Mediterranean Universities for joint Master Degrees on ESD/SD issues. - 11.
+Programme on Research on ESD involving Universities and other Research Institutes and Centres from the entire Euro-Mediterranean region. - 12.
+Programme for the enhancement of cooperation on ESD by strengthening and expanding the regional Networks working on ESD. - 13.
+Supporting regional cooperation on the adult education sector and life-long learning programmes. - 14.
+Creation of an Association of Mediterranean Training Centres with competences on ESD. - 15.
+In view of the extreme importance of the refugee and migration crisis evolving in the Mediterranean, a Programme covering different aspects of ESD should be developed addressing (a) refugees and migrants with emphasis on children, (b) the receiving communities, (c) vocational trainings.